Statistics and forecasts

-- Earning a degree in Gerontology, together with a degree in Fitness Technology, Human Services, Social Services, or Health Education, will prepare you for a satisfying career, serving the aging population in a variety of settings, with good opportunity for career advancement.
+Earning a degree in Gerontology, together with a degree in Exercise Science, Human Services, Social Services, or Health Education, will prepare you for a satisfying career, serving the aging population in a variety of settings, with a good opportunity for career advancement.

-- Nurses' assistants, home-healthcare workers, adult foster care providers, hospice workers and other paraprofessionals can enhance their career opportunities through a certificate or degree in Gerontology.
+Nurses’ assistants, home-healthcare workers, adult foster care providers, hospice workers, and other professionals can enhance their career opportunities through a certificate or degree in Gerontology.

-- Regardless of your work experience and interests, earning a degree or certificate in Gerontology can be the first step toward a challenging and rewarding career.
-PCC enjoys articulation agreements with Portland State University, Marylhurst University, and Eastern Oregon University through which you continue your education at the junior level, to earn a BA or MA with a minor or graduate certificate in Gerontology.
+Regardless of your work experience and interests, earning a degree or certificate in Gerontology can be the first step toward a challenging and rewarding career.
+PCC enjoys articulation agreements with Portland State University and Eastern Oregon University through which you continue your education at the junior level, to earn a BA or MA with a minor or graduate certificate in Gerontology.

 Whatever your career goal, PCC’s Gerontology Career Management Model, of assessment, intentional internships, and targeted job search as part of a career plan, will provide the tools to launch your health-related career in Gerontology.